Opposite of EQUATOR – 35 Antonyms With Sentence Examples

 Consistent Precipitation The Equator is known for consistent precipitation levels throughout the year due to its warm temperatures and high humidity.
 Regions with a Dry Climate like deserts receive very little precipitation and have arid conditions.

-READ: Opposite of EAGER - 35 Antonyms With Sentence Examples
+READ: Opposite of AGRARIAN - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of EQUATOR